xcp-ng/xcp-ng-org/docs/installation/upgrade.md

 Discover how to upgrade from an older release.

-We assume your goal is to get to the latest version of XCP-ng from a previous release, e.g. 8.0 to 8.2.1 or 8.2.1 to 8.3.
+We assume your goal is to get to a newer version of XCP-ng from a previous release, e.g. 8.0 to 8.2.1 or 8.2.1 to 8.3.

 For updates that don't change the version numbers (bugfixes, security fixes), see [the updates section](../../management/updates).